erooma/Linux-Server-Application/README.md

 ### Basic Linux Configuration

-1. Launch the machine as provded per Udacity and remote login as root user.
+a.
+Launch the machine as provded per Udacity and remote login as root user.

-2. Create a new user *grader* with password.
+b.
+Create a new user *grader* with password.

  >`adduser grader`

 Add grader as a SUDOER user by adding a file *grader* within the directory /etc/sudoers.d.

  >`touch grader`

 Generate new public and private keys for user *grader* remotely using command:
  >`ssh keygen`

 Then place the public key on the linux server under ~/.ssh as file *authorized_keys*.